Käthe Lübeck: Nazi years

 The new government lost no time in transforming Germany into a one-party dictatorship.
 After the Reichstag fire at the end of February 1933 communists, in particular, were targets of officially sanctioned persecution.
 Many were arrested or fled abroad.
 Käthe Lübeck nevertheless returned from Moscow to Germany at the end of 1934, making her base in Berlin where she worked illegally for the Communist Party leadership, her responsibilities centred on "women's work" ("Frauenarbeit").
 On 27 March 1935 she was arrested.
 Other party comrades arrested at the same time included Adolf Rembte, Robert Stamm and Max Maddalena.
 Unlike these others, Käthe Lübeck would outlive the Nazi regime.
 The trial process lasted two years, during which time Hans Lübeck, who was himself in prison between 1934 and 1936, divorced her, which hurt her terribly.
 She never saw him again.
 Eventually, on 4 June 1937 she was sentenced by the special People's Court to a twelve year prison term.

 Initially she was held at the women's prison at Lübeck-Lauerhof.
 In 1941 she was transferred to Silesia, held in concentration camps at Jauer and Schweidnitz.
 Finally, from March 1945, she was held at the large Waldheim detention centre near Chemnitz.
 For much of the time she was held in solitary detention, but she was able to meet with fellow detainees when she was used for forced labour.
 Early in May 1945 she was released by allied forces.
 That month marked the end of the war.
 The country was to be divided into military occupation zones.
 Käthe Lübeck was released in the Soviet occupation zone: because her record of communist activism in the 1930s the authorities were keen that she should stay and help rebuild a post Nazi society, but she was keen to get home to Bremen, desperate to discover if her mother was still alive.
 Her mother was alive together with one elder sister.
-Their other five siblings had died in the war.
+Their other siblings had died in the war.